 The EPA issued EPL 12425 on 8 February 2006 under the POEO Act.
 The EPL permits noise generating activities to occur at the Mine, subject to the EPL conditions.
-In consultation with the EPA, the EPL will be modified (as required) to reflect the Development Consent (SSD-6764) conditions as they relate to noise.
+In consultation with the EPA, the EPL will be modified (as required) to reflect the Development Consent (SSD-6764) as modified, those conditions as they relate to noise.